Doctor Who episode 91: The Nightmare Begins (13/11/1965)

 Although Doctor Who has been serialised since the beginning, the last few episodes have really pushed the idea that this is a continuing adventure.
 Mission to the Unknown established the Dalek threat to invade the Solar System.
 Then the previous week had Steven stabbed and Katarina stumble on board the TARDIS.
 The Nightmare Begins follows on from both these events.

-The third scene is then tonally very like what we’ve just been watching in The Myth Makers – that is, characters behaving pretty anachronistically.
+The third scene is then tonally very like what we’ve just been watching in The Myth Makers – that is, characters behaving anachronistically.
 Whereas in The Myth Makers it was seeing the Greek heroes talking like they were everyday folk in 1965.
 Here it’s seeing two people in a futuristic control room doing mundane office jobs and chatting about galactic politicians and space cars just like 1960s workers.
-It’s a great way to introduce Mavic Chen, the Guardian of the Solar System – being interviewed as he heads off on holiday in ‘my Spar’, and talking in the same empty platitudes as contemporary politicians.
+It’s a great way to introduce Mavic Chen, the Guardian of the Solar System – being interviewed as he heads off on holiday in ‘my Spar’ and talking in the same empty platitudes as contemporary politicians.
 In fact, in language so thoroughly meaningless and vague that it becomes as hilariously pointed as a Jim Hacker speech:

 It is my earnest hope that the solar system may continue along this path of peace, this path that was laid by the signing of the non-aggression pact of 3975.
 Now, in this year of 4000, we can feel justly proud of that pact.
 May the past 25 years prove that they are the dawn of an everlasting peace which will spread throughout the universe.
 Let us go forward together, secure in the knowledge that the life ahead is built on the cornerstone of richer understanding, not only of the past or of the present, but also of the future.
 And may it be this cornerstone, so firmly laid, be built upon in brotherhood and bring peace, progress and prosperity to each and every one of us.

 Vyon then encounters the Doctor, steals the TARDIS key at gunpoint, and forces his way into the Ship.
 We haven’t seen anything like it since Ian and Barbara forced their way aboard – the TARDIS has previously been otherwise inviolable.
 Even the Sensorites only managed to steal the exterior lock.
 So to have a character invade its safety is genuinely shocking.
-Fortunately, Steven bashes Vyon over the head – and when he comes round he’s held, rather implausibly, in the Doctor’s “magnetic chair”.
+Fortunately, Steven bashes Vyon over the head and when he comes to he’s held, rather implausibly, in the Doctor’s previously unseen “magnetic chair”.

 The Doctor goes to investigate the nearby city, and discovers first Cory’s skeleton and tape, then the Daleks, and then learns Mavic Chen is in league with them.
 And after this triple whammy of revelations, he makes his way back to the TARDIS only to find the door open, and the Daleks surrounding it.
 Given only minutes earlier Bret got inside, this suggests that the Daleks won’t be far behind.
 It’s a genuinely suspenseful ending to an episode that’s funny, scary and dangerous.